 Analysis of unfamiliar English words through knowledge of the history and meaning of word parts.
 Same as CLSA:3742.

-Completion of writing capstone requirement for the Certificate in Writing.
-Requirements: junior or higher standing.
+Capstone requirement for the Certificate in Writing through Program Option B. Requirements: junior or higher standing.

 Writing dynamic, cogent, and grammatically correct sentences; effectively communicating ideas; writing with clarity and confidence; review of grammar and various types of sentences; building complexity by adding adverbial, subordinate, and connective clauses to simple sentences; how rhythm, syntax, and word order expand the meaning of a sentence; application and appreciation.
 GE: Engineering Be Creative.
 Same as CW:4745.